 Sec.
-4907.1 Structure setbacks from property lines.
-The building official shall establish the minimum setbacks for locating a structure on a lot in a wildland-urban interface fire area.
-The setbacks may be greater than the minimum setbacks provided in the County Zoning Ordinance, when necessary to protect a structure from an unreasonable hazard from a wildfire.
+4907.1 Building and Structure setbacks from property lines.
+The building official shall establish the minimum setbacks for locating a building and structure on a lot in a wildland-urban interface fire area.
+The setbacks may be greater than the minimum setbacks provided in the County Zoning Ordinance, when necessary to protect a building and structure from an unreasonable hazard from a wildfire.

 Sec.
 4907.1.1 General fire setbacks.
-Buildings and structures shall be setback a minimum of 30 feet from property lines and biological open space easements unless existing permitted structures are located within 30 feet of the property line or the County Zoning Ordinance requires a greater minimum.
+Buildings and structures shall be setback a minimum of 30 feet from property lines and biological open space easements unless existing permitted buildings and structures are located within 30 feet of the property line or the County Zoning Ordinance requires a greater minimum.
 When the property line abuts a roadway, the setback shall be measured from the centerline of the roadway.

-Exception: When both the building official and the FAHJ determine that the hazard from a wildland fire is not significant or when the terrain, parcel size or other constraints on the parcel make the required setback infeasible, the building official may allow the setback to be less than 30 feet when allowed by the Zoning Ordinance.
+EXCEPTION: When both the building official and the FAHJ determine that the hazard from a wildland fire is not significant or when the terrain, parcel size or other constraints on the parcel make the required setback infeasible, the building official may allow the setback to be less than 30 feet when allowed by the Zoning Ordinance.

 Sec.
 4907.1.2 Fire setbacks adjacent protected areas.
-Buildings and structures shall be setback a minimum of 100 feet from any property line adjacent a national forest, state park or open space preserve.
-This setback may be reduced when existing permitted structures are located within 100 feet of the property line or additional mitigation measures are employed that are satisfactory to both the FAHJ and the building official.
+Buildings and structures shall be setback a minimum of 100 feet from any property line adjacent to a national forest, state park or open space preserve.
+This setback may be reduced when additional mitigation measures are employed that are satisfactory to both the FAHJ and the building official.